-If all parties involved in the Israeli-Palestinian are to avoid bruised reputations and bloodied hands, they need to change their approach.
+If all parties involved in the Israeli-Palestinian conflict are to avoid bruised reputations and bloodied hands, they need to change their approach.
 Embracing co-operative solutions to communal problems would be a start.

 By Michael Stephens for RUSI.org